guardian/frontend/docs/02-architecture/facia/facia-monitoring.md

 ## Statictical press failures - CRON presser (facia-press)

 * __Detail__ : due to momentary ContentApi unavailability or increased latency somewhere in the network - pressing will on occasion fail.
-Above a certain frequency, these failures should be considered as indicative of a operational issue.
+Above a certain frequency, these failures should be considered as indicative of an operational issue.

 * __Metrics__  : 50 failures within 15 minutes, monitored in CloudWatch.